2019 Jammu and Kashmir airstrikes: Aerial engagement

 The announcement was followed by a tweet of Director-General of the ISPR, Maj Gen. Asif Ghafoor, which revealed that the Pakistan Air Force had shot down two Indian aircraft after they encroached on Pakistan's airspace.
-The ISPR stated that the wreckage of one of the aircraft fell in Azad Kashmir while the other one fell in Indian-administered Jammu and Kashmir.
-One of the aircraft which crashed in Azad Kashmir was identified to be a Mikoyan-Gurevich MiG-21 flown by Wing commander Abhinandan Varthaman.
+The ISPR stated that the wreckage of one of the aircraft fell in Pakistan’s Azad Kashmir while the other one fell in Indian-administered Jammu and Kashmir.
+The aircraft which crashed in Azad Kashmir was identified to be a Mikoyan-Gurevich MiG-21 flown by Wing commander Abhinandan Varthaman.
 He was captured by a Pakistan military unit who were present in the premises.
-The villagers at the ground told Pakistani newspaper Dawn that they saw two jets in flame.
+The villagers at the ground told Pakistani newspaper Dawn that they saw two enemy jets catch fire, one of which was able to escape into Indian territory.
 However, Indian officials rejected Pakistani claims of shooting down IAF Su-30 MKI jets and said that they were an attempt by Pakistan to cover up the loss of its F-16.
 Indian sources claim that it is impossible to hide an aircraft crash as of now.
 Pakistan's director-general of Inter-Services Public Relations (the official spokesperson of the armed forces of Pakistan) initially stated that it captured more than one Indian pilot and that one was admitted to CMH hospital, but changed their statement after some time and to say only one pilot is in their custody.
 This was later clarified to have been a "mistake" caused by fog of war.
+Pakistan disclosed the names of the pilots who shot down the two Indian aircraft as Wing commander Nauman Ali Khan and Squadron leader Hassan Siddiqui, the former being credited for the downing of Varthaman’s aircraft.

-Indian officials initially denied that an Indian Air Force (IAF) jet was shot down.
-They also claimed that all IAF pilots were accounted for and denied that any IAF pilot was captured by Pakistani security forces.
 Later, Indian officials acknowledged that one IAF MiG-21 was shot down and its pilot was in the custody of Pakistan security forces.
 The Indian Air Force also claimed to have shot down one F-16 by Wing Commander Abhinandan Varthaman from his MiG-21 aircraft.
 However, Pakistani officials rejected India's claim.
 Pakistani officials said that "in today's day and age, it is impossible to hide downing of an aircraft".
 On the Air Force day, 8 October 2019, IAF reportedly flew the Su-30 MKI claimed to have been downed by the Pakistan Air Force.